Orteko/rcubevacation/README.txt

 specified in config.ini
 The login credentials of the current user are used to login to the FTP-server.

-If .forward exists and it contains /usr/bin/vacation (as specified in config.inc.php), the out of office is enabled.
+If .forward exists and it contains /usr/bin/vacation (as specified in config.ini), the out of office is enabled.

 If there are any forwarding addresses found in .forward, these are displayed to the user.

-If alias_identities = true (config.inc.php) and there are any aliases found in .forward, these are displayed to the user.
+If alias_identities = true and there are any aliases found in .forward, these are displayed to the user.
-If alias_identities = true (config.inc.php) and there are no aliases found in .forward, the identities are loaded and shown.
+If alias_identities = true and there are no aliases found in .forward, the identities are loaded and shown.

 An alias contains no domain as it's limited to normal system users (/etc/passwd).